matthewgeng/imagerepo/README.md

 1. Files are queried for by username
 2. Files zipped into a streaming data response
-   * I don't think we can make a prgoress bar with a streaming response, so I'll have to change that in the future
+   * I don't think we can make a progress bar with a streaming response, so I'll have to change that in the future
 3. Zipped file returned

 ## Deleting coming soon!